chporter/json-translation-samples/README.md

 Samples of the JSON, to be used to translate into model specific files.

-__ufga8201_single-OLD.json__ - The old version of the .json file specification.
-This version does _NOT_ support multiple experiments.
-__ufga8201_single.json__ - The new version of the .json file, with only one treatment.
-The format supports multiple experiments.
-__ufga8201_multi.json__ - The new version of the .json file, with all six treatments.
-This show multiple experiments.
+__hsc.json__
+  Hot Serial Cereal dataset, 0 weather, 1 soil, 63 experiments

+__mach_fast.json__
+  Machakos dataset, 1 weather, 1 soil, 30 generated experiments (based on 1 field)

+__mach_full.json__
+  Machakos dataset, 4 weathers, 15 soisl, 1410 generated experiments (based on 47 fields)

 Notes
 =====

-The multiple experiments are tied to the weathers and soils by wst_id and soil_id respectively.
+Multiple experiments are tied to the weathers and soils by wst_id and soil_id respectively.